 A two-stage decomposition mechanism illustrates the thermal breakdown of CS (Figure 14a).
-Around 100°C is the first stage; the mass loss in this temperature range is associated with the physical adsorption loss of water molecules.
-At 260-345°C, the second stage of decrease takes place, and at 304°C, the rate of thermal breakdown peaks.
-The decomposition of the main chain of CS with rising temperature-that is, the oxidation, combustion, and decomposition of deoxidized CS units-could be the cause of this mass loss.

-The thermal breakdown for the O-CMCS TGA diagram primarily occurred in three stages, at 170°C, 293°C, and 530°C (Figure 14b).
-Because the initial thermal decomposition of O-CMCS was at 170°C, the second thermal decomposition interval peaked at 292°C lower than that of CS, and the third thermal decomposition interval reached 530°C, the temperature of the derivative was therefore worse than the decomposition temperature of CS when comparing the TGA diagrams of CS and O-CMCS.
-It was explained that the original crystal structure of CS was destroyed and the thermal stability of O-CMCS was decreased as a result of the high temperature and alkali breaking the macromolecular chains of CS during the carboxymethylation process.
+Around 100°C is the first stage; the mass loss of 13.12% in this temperature range is associated with the physical adsorption loss of water molecules.
+At 260-345°C, the second stage of decrease takes place about 38.53%, and at 304°C, the rate of thermal breakdown peaks.
+The decomposition of the main chain of CS with rising temperature-that is, the oxidation, combustion, and decomposition of deoxidized CS units-could be the cause of this mass loss (46.81%).17 second thermal decomposition interval peaked at 292°C lower than that of CS, and the third thermal decomposition interval reached 530°C, the temperature of the derivative was therefore worse than the decomposition temperature of CS when comparing the TGA diagrams of CS and O-CMCS.
+It was explained that the original crystal structure of CS was destroyed and the thermal stability of O-CMCS was decreased as a result of the high temperature and alkali breaking the macromolecular chains of CS during the carboxymethylation process.23